mkubera/bc_computing_stash/tutorials/SDLC.md

 In case you wondered, companies have their own unique SDLCs because these are not set in stone, but rather have to be tailored towards what works best for a specific group of developers.

-## Sequential, Iterative, and Incremental development
+## Sequential and Iterative and Incremental development

 ### Cheat sheet
 **Sequential** means **Waterfall**